VazkiiMods/Botania/CONTRIBUTING.md

   do](https://www.vincent-lee.net/blog/2022-02-28-github/), feel free to email patches to `~williewillus/violet-moon@lists.sr.ht`.
 See `git-send-email.io` to set up your Git environment for mailing patches.
+* Please write descriptive commit messages with proper separation between the title and summary of the message.
+Do not write commit messages consisting only of "Fix #123", that means nothing to e.g. someone reading the logs offline without access to GitHub.
 * If you fix a gameplay bug or add a new gameplay feature, consider adding a GameTest for it (see below)